 But I really love the collective experience of this non-crazy woman.
 And the words my kids used to describe her.

-Art went on to ask the kids to explain what she did and how she carried herself that led us to use such great words to describe her.
-Then he turned the conversation on each of us.
+We went on to ask the kids to explain what she did and how she carried herself that led us to use such great words to describe her.
+Then we turned the conversation.

 “If you want people to use such great words to describe you, think about the decisions you are making.
 How are they leading people to describe you?”

 And there it was.
 A small beginning of a big thing to ponder.
 A clue that better decisions might help make better lives for the souls of women caught in craziness.
 Snagged.
 Worn out.
 Worn down.
 Ragged.